 The gardens are an amazing place to spend some time because you have some really great views across Charleston Harbor and the Ashley River.
 During warmer days you’ll see dozens of tiny sailboats maneuvering around the water (they are from a local sailing school), and you can see lots of other boat traffic moving up and down the river toward all the marinas.
 Sunrise and sunset views here are warm and inviting, and the canopy of trees will provide a respite from the harsh mid-day summer sun.

-7. Marion Square in Charleston
+Read a Book in Marion Square in Charleston

 Marion Square is a hopping center of activity throughout the year.
 During the warm summer months you’ll find dozens of people with picnic blankets, dogs with frisbees, kids with toys, and nerds with books (I’m one of the nerds).
 In the early fall and late spring you’ll find the square packed with college students from nearby College of Charleston, just up Calhoun Street.